open-edge-insights/video-common/udfs/HOWTO_GUIDE_FOR_WRITING_UDF.md

 * [Dummy UDF](./dummy.py)

-### **EIS Infrastructure changes**
+### **EII Infrastructure changes**

-For any UDF to be utilized by the EIS infrastructure, user must follow the below steps.
+For any UDF to be utilized by the EII infrastructure, user must follow the below steps.

 * Corresponding UDF entry must be added to the `config.json` file of apps like VideoIngestion and VideoAnalytics.
   The UDF entry syntax is explained in detail in the following document [UDF README](./README.md)